François Hemsterhuis

 François Hemsterhuis (27 December 1721 – 7 July 1790) was a Dutch writer on aesthetics and moral philosophy.

+Biography

 The son of Tiberius Hemsterhuis, he was born at Franeker in the Netherlands.
 He was educated at the University of Leiden, where he studied Plato.
 Failing to obtain a professorship, he entered the service of the state, and for many years acted as secretary to the state council of the United Provinces.
 He died at the Hague on 7 July 1790.
 Through his philosophical writings he became acquainted with many distinguished persons—Goethe, Herder, Princess Adelheid Amalie Gallitzin, and especially Jacobi, with whom he had much in common.
 His most valuable contributions are in the department of aesthetics or the general analysis of feeling.
 His philosophy has been characterized as Socratic in content and Platonic in form.
 Its foundation was the desire for self-knowledge and truth, untrammelled by the rigid bonds of any particular system.

+Works

 His most important works, all of which were written in French, are: